Andromeda1957/LinPwn/README.md

 I try to follow the google C++ style guide and C++ best practices to the best of my ability
 ## Usage
 1. shell - Type `shell` in LinPwn to run this command.<br>
-Executes /bin/sh after LinPwn outputs Executing /bin/sh you can start typing your commands.
-This behaves like a typical reverse shell there will be no prompt to fix this you have to run `python -c "import pty;pty.spawn('/bin/sh')"`like normal.
+Executes /bin/sh after LinPwn outputs Executing /bin/sh once you see Shell> this is your bash prompt.<br>
-To return to LinPwn you must type exit and not ^C. ^C will terminate the LinPwn process and the connection will close.
-I havent figured out how to fix this yet...
-Also dont do ^Z `stty raw -echo` `fg` It will work like you expect it to until you type exit to return to LinPwn where your terminal will become unresponsive.
-The only way to fix this is to kill the process.
+Type exit to return to LinPwn.<br>
+2. readfile - Type `readfile` in LinPwn to run this command.<br>
+This command will print the contents of a file.<br>
+Type exit to return to LinPwn.<br>
 ## Compile
 Compiling is completely up to you.<br>
 This is because there are different ways you might want it to be compiled.